neuroinformatics-unit/HowTo/_sources/Programming.md.txt

 # Programming

 ## Ubuntu
-Here a list of problems I encountered in Linux and how I was able to fix them.

 ### Distro update error
 This is an error that appeared when updating to a new Ubuntu distribution.